preethampaul/gdrive2/docs/gdrive.rst

    Miscelleneous functions:
    ---------------------------------
-   'help'   : Shows the list of functions or commands available 'rmgd'   : Removes the gd file created by importing gdrive 'default' : Brings the package to its default state (removes all clients, auth. data and the gd commandline functionality) 'version' : Prints the current version
+   'help'   : Shows the list of functions or commands available 'rmgd'   : Removes the gd file created by importing gdrive2 'default' : Brings the package to its default state (removes all clients, auth. data and the gd commandline functionality) 'version' : Prints the current version